 Granulated Sugar (1/2 Tbsp)

-in the saucepan over medium heat.
+over medium heat.
 Cook until the sugar has just dissolved.
 Set aside.

 Pull off the head of the

 .
 Pull off the outer shell.
 Keep the last segment of the shell and the tail.

 Devein the back of prawns with a toothpick.
 Insert the toothpick sideways about 1.2-inches down from the head of the prawns and pull the toothpick up.
 This will lift up the vein and pull off the vein with the toothpick or by hand.
 If the vein is broken, then insert again a bit lower towards the tail.

 Cut off the tips of prawn tails, and scrape out the water in the tail.
 This is to prevent the water from popping when frying.